 “This is something I always wanted to do.
 When I started making money from it, I realised it was something I could do,” she says.

-Thanks to referrals, press advertising and membership of a local business networking group for women, the firm is now booming.
+Thanks to referrals, press advertising, membership of a local business networking group for women, and using an email finder service to help connect with professionals that can make an impact, the firm is now booming.
 But the icing on the cake is the fact that her business gives her both a good living and a good quality of life.